A Beginner’s Guide To Getting Started With Grappling

-If most fights end up on the ground and most of the martial arts being learned and practiced are kick and punch focused, what does that tell you?
+If most fights end up on the ground and most of the martial arts being learned and practiced are kick and punch-focused, what does that tell you?
 If these same practitioners or fighters are landing on the ground with a grappler and find nowhere to run, what does that reveal about their complete system?

 Once you’re on the ground, there’s no roundhouse or front kick to throw, there’s no uppercut or dodging a blow.
 Ground fighting usually is where the fight ends if it gets down there and if you don’t know what you’re doing, you’re taking a huge risk in your chances of walking away unharmed.
 If you find yourself there or have been in a struggle, then your opponent has you in his grip.

-It’s estimated that about 90% of combat fighting ends up on the ground and that less than 10% of these people are prepared for ground work.
+It’s estimated that about 90% of combat fighting ends up on the ground and that less than 10% of these people are prepared for groundwork.
 Seems kind of sad and strange, doesn’t it?

 Combat Fighting in Real Life

 There’s a difference between contests in combat sports and combat fighting in real life.
-Especially if 90% end up on the ground, there’s a lot of people that are going to be in serious trouble.
+Especially if 90% end up on the ground, there are a lot of people that are going to be in serious trouble.
 Then again, how many people are actually going to fall into this category, since the majority practice striking styles?

 I’d say to be safe better than to be sorry and take up grappling.
 You need to be familiar with striking as well as having a ground game.
-You have to know all of your ranges, whether distant or close-quarters, even those with limited movement.
+You have to know all of your ranges, whether distant or close quarters, even those with limited movement.

 Combat Grappling Makes Fighters

 If you really want to test your mettle and try something new and exciting, this combat sport can help.
-You will be able to feel adrenaline pumping through your veins like the Fourth of July.
+You will be able to feel the adrenaline pumping through your veins like the Fourth of July.
 You will be able to learn more effective and efficient ways to defend yourself.

 Combat grappling techniques are not the regulated judo and wrestling styles you find in a dojo or gym.
 They are excellent to learn, no doubt.
 But we’re talking about no rules barred grappling, something completely different.

-If you’re not able to find someone who can teach you real life grappling techniques, then take up the styles mentioned above, they’re by no means inferior, just regulated.
+If you’re not able to find someone who can teach you real-life grappling techniques, then take up the styles mentioned above, they’re by no means inferior, just regulated.

 It”s also advised to see someone like the Gracie family or students who’ve been authorized to teach by them to learn BJJ if this option is available to you.
 They can offer you actual techniques and real control.

 What is another word for grappling?
-Another word for grappling is wrestling, which is most likely one of the oldest, if not oldest forms of combat in history.
+Another word for grappling is wrestling, which is most likely one of the oldest, if not the oldest forms of combat in history.

 Why Grappling is a contest for superiority?
 Grappling is a contest for superiority because most fights end up on the ground and this is where grapplers excel.
 They are trained to take control and outmaneuver their opponents into submission.
-This is a strategic combat sport and a test to the strength of wills.
+This is a strategic combat sport and a test of the strength of wills.